 If your vision becomes blurred after applying the gel, do not drive until you can see clearly again.

 If you normally wear contact lenses, wear spectacles instead while you are using ganciclovir.

 |Eye drops (in a gel form)

 Ganciclovir is an antiviral eye gel which is used to treat eye infections caused by the herpes simplex virus.

 Many people become infected with the herpes simplex virus, often during childhood.
 Following the first (or primary) infection, the virus stays with you for life.
 The virus usually stays inactive in the root of a nerve in your face, although it may activate and multiply from time to time.
 In most people, the virus travels down a branch of the nerve to the mouth to cause a cold sore.
 In some people, however, the virus travels down a branch of the nerve to the eye.
 When this happens, it causes an episode of active eye infection.
 Ganciclovir is suitable for treating this type of eye infection in adults.

 Before using ganciclovir eye gel

-To make sure this is the right treatment for you, before you start using ganciclovir it is important that your doctor knows:
+To make sure that this is the right treatment for you, before you start using ganciclovir eye gel it is important that your doctor knows:

 - If you normally wear contact lenses.